sophiagu/RLF/README.md

 The folder `Scripts` contains:
 - The file `run_mean_reversion.py` has some simple/classical agents implemented and is mainly used for testing the custom environment is working;
-- The file `run_mean_reversion_with_baselines.py` implements two OpenAI Baselines agents, PPO2 and A2C, that are chosen because of their ideal properties given our problem: they support continuous action spcace, recurrent policy, and multi processing.
+- The file `run_mean_reversion_with_baselines.py` implements two OpenAI Baselines agents, PPO2 and A2C, that are chosen because of their ideal properties given our problem: they support continuous action space+observation space, recurrent policy, and multi processing.

 ### Prerequisites
 - Python3